 In this first part of a two-part blog article, we address the specific requirements of products formulated for dermal (skin) and mucosal application.
 Whilst the same principles of formulation science also apply to products for ophthalmic and wound care there are additional requirements (sterility, endotoxins) and will not be discussed in these blog articles.

-We will first look at dermally applied products first.
+We will first look at dermally applied products.
 The outermost layer of the skin is a thin, hydrophobic layer of dead cells called the stratum corneum.
 It has a protective function and acts as a very effective barrier to moisture flux.
 As this is the surface upon which dermatological products are applied it is best that the product (or at least that part of the product containing the drug) is lipophilic.

 In contrast, the surfaces of mucosal membranes are covered with a layer of hydrophilic glycoproteins and mucins (along with other compounds such as antimicrobial enzymes and immunoglobulins).
 Because of this, formulations intended for application to mucosal membranes need to be hydrophilic.